Qualification(s): BA, LLB (Hons), LLM

 Elizabeth O'Shea is a Principal Lawyer in Maurice Blackburn's class actions practice in Melbourne, and is currently working on the Uber class action against the global ride-sharing giant on behalf of people in the taxi, hire-car, limousine, and charter vehicle industry.

 "I love working with people who might otherwise not have access to the courts.
 Law should be about justice.
 It should be about holding people and corporations accountable for wrongdoing, and ensuring that those harmed are properly compensated,” says Lizzie.

-Lizzie has been practising as a lawyer for six years and has local and international experience in employment and industrial relations, as well as in a wide array of court jurisdictions, from the Victorian Civil and Administrative Tribunal up to the High Court of Australia.
-Major national cases she is currently working on include the freedom of women to access fertility services free from harassment, and stopping a nuclear waste dump being built on land at Muckaty Station in the Northern Territory without adequate consultation with traditional owners.
+Lizzie has been a lawyer for a decade and has local and international experience in a wide array of court jurisdictions, from the Victorian Civil and Administrative Tribunal up to the High Court of Australia.
+She previously worked in our social justice practice where her cases included:

 Memberships & accreditations

 - Law Institute of Victoria Member

 - Blueprint for Free Speech Legal Board Member, 2016-present

 - Digital Rights Watch Australia Board Member, 2016-present